paperclip-ui/legacy-paperclip/documentation/Syntax/README.md

 ## `<part />`

-Parts allow you to split your UI into chunks to use in app code.
-For example:
+Parts allow you to slice up your component building blocks to be used in your app code.

 ```html
 <!-- todo-item.pc -->